Brandon Laird

-Brandon J. Laird (born September 11, 1987), nicknamed "Sushi Boy", is an American of Mexican descent is a professional baseball third baseman who is a free agent.
+Brandon J. Laird (born September 11, 1987), nicknamed "Sushi Boy", is an American former professional baseball third baseman.
 He has played for the New York Yankees and the Houston Astros of Major League Baseball (MLB), and the Hokkaido Nippon-Ham Fighters and Chiba Lotte Marines of Nippon Professional Baseball (NPB).
-He also played for the Mexico national team at the World Baseball Classic.

 High school and college career

 Laird attended La Quinta High School in Westminster, California.
 He was drafted by the Cleveland Indians in the 27th round of the 2005 Major League Baseball draft.
 He did not sign, opting to attend Cypress College, where he played college baseball for the Cypress Chargers.

 Professional career

 New York Yankees

 The New York Yankees selected Laird in the 27th round of the 2007 Major League Baseball draft.
 He signed with the Yankees.
+Laird was named a Post-Season All-Star for the GCL Yankees that same year after hitting .339/.367/.577 with eight homer runs and 29 RBI in 45 games.
+He was named a Post-Season All-Star following the 2009 season after hitting .266/.329/.415 with 13 home run and 75 RBI in 124 games for the Tampa Yankees.

-On August 2, 2010, Laird was promoted from the Trenton Thunder of the Class AA Eastern League to the Scranton/Wilkes-Barre Yankees of the Class AAA International League.
+Laird was a non-roster invitee to Yankees spring training before the 2010 season.
+On August 2, 2010, Laird was promoted from the Trenton Thunder of the Double-A Eastern League to the Scranton/Wilkes-Barre Yankees of the Triple-A International League.
 Laird was named both the Most Valuable Player and Rookie of the Year of the Eastern League in 2010, following a breakout season.
-Following the 2010 season, he was added to the Yankees' 40 man roster in order to protect him from the Rule 5 Draft.
+After the 2010 season, he was added to the Yankees' 40 man roster in order to protect him from the Rule 5 Draft.
+Baseball America named him the organization's 10th best prospect.

 Laird was promoted to the majors for the first time on July 18, 2011, when Ramiro Peña was placed on the disabled list.
 On July 22, at Yankee Stadium, Laird made his major league debut, and got his first major league hit and RBI against Oakland Athletics pitcher Craig Breslow on a single to center field.
 He scored his first run earlier in the game, scoring on a single by Nick Swisher after working a walk off of A's pitcher Joey Devine.
+Following the season, he won the Rawlings Minor League Gold Glove Award at third base.
 The Yankees designated Laird for assignment on August 27, 2012.